 More than twice as many students report having used marijuana at some point in their lives as those who report use in the last month.
-In 2013, 17 percent of eighth-graders, 36 percent of tenth-graders, and 46 percent of twelfth-graders reported having used marijuana at least once in their lifetime.
+In 2015, 16 percent of eighth-graders, 31 percent of tenth-graders, and 45 percent of twelfth-graders reported having used marijuana at least once in their lifetime.

-2013 estimates of marijuana use and age at initiation among high school students are available for select states and cities from the Youth Risk Behavior Survey (YRBS): see tables 50 and 52.
+2015 estimates of marijuana use and age at initiation among high school students are available for select states and cities from the Youth Risk Behavior Survey (YRBS): see tables 50 and 52.

-Estimates of marijuana use among 12- to 17-year-olds are available for all 50 states for 2011-2012 from the National Survey on Drug Use and Health (formerly called the National Household Survey on Drug Abuse) at: see tables 2, 3, and 5
+Estimates of marijuana use among 12- to 17-year-olds are available for all 50 states for 2013-2014 from the National Survey on Drug Use and Health (formerly called the National Household Survey on Drug Abuse) at: see tables 2, 3, and 5

 NOTE: Estimates of drug use from the National Survey on Drug Use and Health, used to generate these state-level estimates, are generally lower than estimates generated by the Monitoring the Future Survey (MTF).
 The MTF was the source of the national estimates presented in this indicator, and users should not make direct comparisons of estimates made from the two sources.
 For information on methodological differences in the surveys that may be causing these differences in estimates, see:

 Harrison, L.D.
 (2001).
 Understanding the differences in youth drug prevalence rates produced by the MTF, NHSDA, and YRBS studies.
 Journal of Drug Issues, 31(3), pp. 665-694.

 Through its Healthy People 2020 initiative, the federal government has set several national goals concerning adolescent marijuana use.
 One is to decrease the “proportion of adolescents reporting use of marijuana in the last 30 days,” from 6.7 percent in 2008 (for ages 12-17) to 6.0 percent by 2020.
-Another goal is to increase the proportion of at-risk adolescents that did not use marijuana for the first time in the past year, from 94.4 percent in 2008 to 96.4 percent in 2020.
+Another goal is to increase the proportion of at-risk adolescents that did not use marijuana for the first time in the past year, from 94.3 percent in 2008 to 96.3 percent in 2020.